agshing/distance-optimizer/README.md

 Distance optimizer challenge is a classic example of [Shortest Path](https://en.wikipedia.org/wiki/Shortest_path_problem) problem.

 There are many algorithms for solving Shortest Path problem.
 As a default solution I used a [Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) for solving this problem.
-The main disadvantage of this algorithm is that it does not calculate shortest path if there exist negative distance.
+The main disadvantage of this algorithm is that it does not calculate shortest path if there exist negative distance or cycle.
 For negative distances we could use [Bellman-Ford Algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) which also have limitations(can't work if there exist negative cycle).
 My approach allows to switch between algorithms easily by adding new implementations and modifying property file accordingly.

 ## Getting Started